 - 1 1/2 cups sugar, plus more for sprinkling

 - 1 teaspoon vanilla

 - 2 medium apples such as Golden Delicious, Granny Smith, Empire or Jonagold, peeled, cored and cut into thin slices

 - Heat the oven to 375 F. Melt the butter in a large saucepan over medium heat.
 Remove from heat and stir in the sugar.
 Cool slightly if the mixture seems hot.
 Stir in the eggs and vanilla and blend well.
 Stir in the flour and cornmeal.

 - Pour the mixture into a greased 9-inch cast iron skillet or baking pan.
 Arrange the apple slices over the top.
 Sprinkle with sugar.
-Bake 30 minutes or until golden brown.
+Bake 30 minutes or until golden brown and the center is firm.
+It will form a nice crust around the edges.
 Remove from the oven and serve warm or at room temperature.
 Makes 8 servings.

 - When using plain cornmeal (not cornmeal mix), add 1/2 teaspoon baking powder and 1/4 teaspoon salt to this recipe.
 You can also vary the fruit.
 It's great with a handful of blueberries or cranberries scattered over the top.